-Monovision is a widely prescribed correction for presbyopia, the age-related loss of focusing ability, impacting 2 billion people worldwide (Charman, 2008; Fricke et al., 2018).
-Monovision corrections serve as an alternative to reading glasses, bifocals, and progressive lenses for millions of people (Bennett, 2008; Morgan, Efron, & Woods, 2011).
+Monovision is a widely prescribed correction for presbyopia, the age-related loss of focusing ability, impacting 2 billion people worldwide^{1,2}.
+Monovision corrections serve as an alternative to reading glasses, bifocals, and progressive lenses for millions of people^{3,4}.
 With monovision, each eye is fit with a lens that sharply focuses light from a different distance.
 One eye is corrected for 'far vision', while the other eye is corrected for 'near vision'.
 Monovision thus intentionally induces differences in image blur between the eyes.
 The eye corrected for near vision will form sharper images of near objects like books or mobile phones, and blurrier images of far objects like mountains or street signs.
 Similarly, the eye corrected for far vision will form blurrier images of near objects and sharper images of far objects.

-Burge et al. (2019) recently reported that interocular differences in optical blur, like those induced by monovision corrections, have the potential to cause large errors in estimating the distance and 3D direction of moving objects.
-Under some conditions, the perceptual errors may be large enough to impact public safety.
-For example, the distance to a cyclist in cross-traffic may be overestimated by nearly 9ft, the width of a narrow lane of traffic (Fig. 1A; Burge, Rodriguez-Lopez, & Dorronsoro, 2019).
+Burge et al.5, recently reported that interocular differences in optical blur, like those induced by monovision corrections, have the potential to cause large errors in estimating the distance and 3D direction of moving objects.
+Under some conditions, the perceptual errors may be large enough to impact public safety5.
+For example, the distance to a cyclist in cross-traffic may be overestimated by nearly 9 ft, the width of a narrow lane of traffic (Fig. 1A).
 The illusion occurs because the image in the blurrier eye is processed more quickly by a few milliseconds than the image in the sharper eye.
-For moving targets, this interocular mismatch in processing speed causes a neural disparity, which results in the misperceptions (see Results).
-The new illusion-the reverse Pulfrich effect-is closely related to the classic Pulfrich effect, a well-known stereo-motion phenomenon that was first discovered 100 years ago.
+Blur removes high spatial frequencies (i.e. fine details) from the image^{6-8}, and high spatial frequencies are known to be processed more slowly^{9-14}.
+Thus, the blurry image is processed more quickly because the high frequencies in the sharp image slow its processing down5.
+For moving targets, this interocular mismatch in processing speed causes a neural disparity, which results in the misperception (see "Results").
+The new illusion-the reverse Pulfrich effect-is closely related to the classic Pulfrich effect, a well-known stereomotion phenomenon that was first discovered 100 years ago.

 The classic Pulfrich effect is induced by an interocular difference in retinal illuminance.
-However, darkening the image in one eye has the opposite effect of blur (Pulfrich, 1922).
-The darker image is processed more slowly rather than more quickly (Lit, 1949; Rogers & Anstis, 1972; Wilson & Anstis, 1969).
-The resulting illusions are thus similar to the illusions associated with the reverse Pulfrich effect, except that the classic Pulfrich effect causes distance underestimation where the reverse Pulfrich effect causes distance overestimation, and vice versa (Fig. 1B).
+However, darkening the image in one eye has the opposite effect of blur15.
+The darker image is processed more slowly rather than more quickly16-18.
+The response properties of neurons in both the retina and early visual cortex are thought to